Aminenafkha1/MultiTenancyInDotnet/README.md

 ### Get All Employees

 - Endpoint: `GET /api/Employees`
-- Description: Retrieve all employees across all tenants.
+- Description: Retrieve all employees for the specified tenant.
+- Headers:
+  - `tenant` (string) - The name of the tenant.
-- Response: Returns a list of employees.
+- Response: Returns a list of employees for the specified tenant.

 ### Get Employee by ID

 - Endpoint: `GET /api/Employees/{id}`
-- Description: Retrieve an employee by their ID.
+- Description: Retrieve an employee by their ID for the specified tenant.
+- Parameters:
-- Parameters: `id` (integer) - The ID of the employee.
+  - `id` (integer) - The ID of the employee.
+- Headers:
+  - `tenant` (string) - The name of the tenant.
-- Response: Returns the employee with the specified ID if found, or a 404 status if not found.
+- Response: Returns the employee with the specified ID for the given tenant if found, or a 404 status if not found.

 ### Create Employee

 - Endpoint: `POST /api/Employees`
-- Description: Create a new employee.
+- Description: Create a new employee for the specified tenant.
+- Headers:
+  - `tenant` (string) - The name of the tenant.
+  - `Content-Type` (string) - Set to `application/json`.
 - Request Body: Expects an `EmployeeDto` object with employee details (e.g., name, description).
-- Response: Returns the created employee with a generated ID.
+- Response: Returns the created employee with a generated ID for the specified tenant.

 ## Usage